Law Enforcement Officers Safety Act: Case law

 On March 26, 2018, an employee with the federal prison system was accused of brandishing a weapon and several other charges in the State of New Jersey.
 She was found not guilty of all charges with the exception of carrying a handgun without a permit.
 According to the source the judge over the case did not allow the jury to know information regarding her status as a law enforcement officer and her protections under LEOSA.
 She was found guilty and sentenced to five years in prison.
-It should be noted, in addition to LEOSA protections, employees of the federal prison system have authority to arrest and carry firearms in accordance with federal law 18 U.S. Code § 3050 - Bureau of Prisons employees’ powers.
+In addition to LEOSA protections, employees of the federal prison system have authority to arrest and carry firearms in accordance with federal law 18 U.S. Code § 3050 - Bureau of Prisons employees’ powers.
 The gun conviction was overturned in December 2022 which also overturned her sentence.
 Unfortunately, she did serve three years of the five-year sentence and it was determined she was wrongfully imprisoned.

 In 2020, a coalition of retired federal law enforcement officers and the Federal Law Enforcement Officers Association sued the state of New Jersey for not honoring their carry rights under the Law Enforcement Officer Safety Act (“LEOSA”).
 On June 21, 2022, a federal judge agreed with them and struck two provisions of state law—a retired officer permit requirement and a prohibition on carrying hollow point ammunition—as applied to the officers. “the Court finds that LEOSA preempts the Permit Scheme and prohibition on hollow point ammunition as-applied to Plaintiffs and QRLEOs who already have ‘identification’ ….
 [T]he Court hereby declares that [those restrictions] violate[] the Supremacy Clause of the United States Constitution.”
 The Case is captioned Federal Law Enforcement Officers Association v.
 Grewal.